animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-First, it is important to understand what a “read-only” property is.
+First, it is important to understand what a "read-only" property is.
 If you define a POJO by following the [JavaBeans](https://www.oracle.com/technetwork/java/javase/documentation/spec-136004.html) specification (as Spring does), you might define a POJO with a read-only